 But lemons?
 Their cues are a little more challenging to interpret.

 Here are a few tips to help you determine whether a lemon is ripe enough to pick.

 There are three common varieties of lemon: Lisbon, Eureka, and Meyer.
 Your local grocery store, however, is only likely to mark them as "lemons".
 Of the three, Meyer lemon fruit is considered the sweetest, and it's what we sell here at US Citrus.

 The harvest time for lemons varies, with warm or coastal climates such as California, Florida and Texas producing year-round.
 Inland varietals are generally ready for harvest in the fall and winter.

 With proper care, a citrus tree will start bearing fruit in its second year.
 It should deliver a substantial harvest in its third year and beyond.
-Mature potted trees will produce up to 50 pounds a year, and one in the ground will generate 50-120 pounds of fruit a year.
+Mature potted trees such as the Meyer lemon tree will produce up to 50 pounds a year, and one in the ground will generate 50-120 pounds of fruit a year.